glennhenry/cs-notes/docs/internet-and-web/03-javascript/javascript.md

 }
 ```

-In this example, we made a button and a text that should displays the click count.
+In this example, we made a button and a text that should display the click count.
 However, the `ClickCountDisplay` doesn't know how many clicks are now, because the click count is stored in the button.

 The solution for this is to make a parent that holds the state and pass the required data.